aekazakov/genome-depot/admin.md

 ## Managing users

-Click Add user button in the administration panel menu to add a new user with administration permissions.
+Click the Add user button in the administration panel menu to add a new user with administration permissions.
 Users can have permissions to view, add or edit the data, manage other user accounts, view, add or delete tasks in the jobs queue etc. You can find more about Django administration panel in this tutorial: https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Admin_site

 ## Managing data in administration panel pages